Inspiration

 National Science Foundation Funding

 Braille AI Tutor was so effective that teachers suggested we apply our innovation to help students with dyslexia.
-We won an NSF Phase I grant to create BuddyBooks.
+In 2022, we won an NSF Phase I grant to create BuddyBooks.

 1